 victorian sword and sheath jabot pin

-A mid-nineteenth century jabot pin, in the form of a sword and sheath, crafted in 14k gold and accented with pale blue enamel and three, old european-cut diamonds, the hilt forms the head of an eagle, with the French imperial eagle decorating the guard, length 3.25 in, 4 grams, circa 1860.
+A mid-nineteenth century Victorian jabot pin, in the form of a sword and sheath, crafted in 14k gold and accented with pale blue enamel and three, old european-cut diamonds, the hilt forms the head of an eagle, with the French imperial eagle decorating the guard, length 3.25 in, 4 grams, circa 1860.